SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

-- The framework provides a reference irradiance forecast at hourly intervals out to 60 hours for CONUS.
+- The framework provides a reference irradiance forecast at hourly intervals for at least 72 hours for CONUS.
-- The framework provides a reference irradiance forecast at user-selected intervals (5 to 60 minutes) out to 24 hours, using smart persistence of user-uploaded data.
+- The framework provides a reference irradiance forecast at user-selected intervals (5 to 60 minutes) out to 24 hours, using persistence of measured values, persistence of clearsky index, or persistence of clearness index of user-uploaded data.
 - The framework provides a reference forecast for air temperature and wind speed to accompany the reference irradiance forecasts.
-- The framework provides a reference model for translating irradiance to power.
+- The framework uses and makes available a reference model for translating irradiance and weather variables to power.
 - The framework provides a reference forecast for power, using user-uploaded power and a persistence method.
 - The framework can provide load and net load forecasts from user-uploaded data using persistence (stretch).
 - Reference forecasts and forecast methods are documented on the framework website.